jgmotta731/NBA_Stat_Pred/README.md

 ### 🔁 Model Stack
 1. **Regression Layer:** Linear models for continuous prediction on player box score statistics (including targets and beyond)
-3. **Classification Layer:** Predict binned outcomes via logistic regression
+2. **Classification Layer:** Predict binned outcomes via logistic regression, then calibrate and add predicted bins and probabilities
+3. **Explosive Game Classification Layer:** Predict whether a player will score more than 30 points or not, then calibrate and add predicted label and probabilities
 4. **Meta Model:** Final prediction via stacked features using `XGBoost`
+5. **Post Hoc Bias Correction:** Final predictions are passed through a set of bias-correction models to reduce systematic over/underestimation in key stats

 ### 🧪 Evaluation
-- Final Metrics: RMSE, MAE, R², Quantile Loss (regression)
+- Final Metrics: RMSE, MAE, R², Quantile Loss (Tau=0.1)

 ---